 While shopping for outerwear you will quickly notice that prices are high and with so many options it can be hard to narrow down one perfect jacket.
 Most of these winter jackets are an investment, and something you will keep and wear for a longtime to come.

 If you only need it for one trip, try and borrow from a friend or find a suitable less expensive alternative.
 It may not be a perfect fit or the most durable material, but it beats spending a fortune on something you will only wear once.
+You also can explore more on what winter clothing to choose by watching the video below.

 Keep in mind, though, that for extreme cold weather travel – your health shouldn’t be negotiable!